JoannaSendecka/Type-on-Strap_sandbox/pages/eng_tmp.md

 ---
-layout: search
+layout: default
-title: Search
+title: ENG
-permalink: /search/
+permalink: /en/
-subtitle: "What are you looking for?"
+subtitle: "The English version of this website will be developed later.
+Thank you very much for the patience"
-feature-img: "assets/img/pexels/globe_R.jpeg"
+feature-img: "assets/img/pexels/loading.png"
 icon: "fa-search"
 excluded: true
-position: 5
+position: 6
 ---